 Further unit of study information

-Distance Education with compulsory Intensive workshops on Campus.
-2 x 2 day workshops Course leaders will assist students with online advice and supervision for their assignments.
+Block mode with compulsory Intensive workshops on Campus.
+2 x 2 day workshops Course leaders will assist students with online advice and supervision for their assignments

-1 x 2000 word evidence based business to support a policy or practice change (30%), 1 class presentation of the business case (20%), 1 x 2500 word evidence based submission to a government consultation or inquiry (50%)
+1 x literature search strategy (10%), 1 x 2000 word evidence based case for a policy or practice change (30%), 1 class presentation of the business case (20%), 1 x 2500 word evidence based submission to a government consultation or inquiry (40%)